YamingGuo98/Home/_news/announcement_2.md

 related_posts: false
 ---

-Our paper entitled ``Toward Multimodal Vessel Trajectory Prediction by Modeling the Distribution of Modes was accepted to Ocean Engineering!
+Our paper entitled "Toward Multimodal Vessel Trajectory Prediction by Modeling the Distribution of Modes" was accepted to Ocean Engineering!